 In an extreme case of an overly-aggressive massage, it’s possible a client can experience an exertion-induced rhabdomyolysis, which is the breakdown of muscle tissue that releases myoglobin into the bloodstream after extreme physical activity.

-Even more mysterious still, on occasion, the psychological effects of massage could create an unpleasant contrast between a client’s blissful massage session and the re-entry into a stressful day, as science writer Paul Ingraham alludes to, much like the feeling of a Sunday evening before the start of a Monday work day.
+Even more mysterious still, on occasion, the psychological effects of massage could create an unpleasant contrast between a client’s blissful massage session and the re-entry into a stressful day, as science writer Paul Ingraham alludes.
+This is like the feeling you might get on a Sunday evening when you anticipate a busy Monday work day.

-While it’s unclear what creates soreness or side-effects of massage, it’s clear that it’s not because massage detoxifies the body.
+While it’s unclear what creates soreness or side effects of massage, it’s clear that it’s not because massage detoxifies the body.
 For most people, the only thing needed to flush toxins from the body are the skin, lungs, intestines, kidneys and the liver.
-The human body is intrinsically equipped with the ability to process waste-products on its own.
+The human body has the ability to process waste products on its own.

-Lactic acid, or lactate—as it is often used interchangeably in lay conversations— is a compound that is produced during glycolysis, a process that is constantly working in your muscles and liver to replenish and supply your body — especially your brain and nervous system — with glucose.
+Lactic acid, or lactate—as it is often used interchangeably in lay conversations— is a compound that is produced during glycolysis, a process that’s constantly working in your muscles and liver to replenish and supply your body with glucose.

-Whether you’re sleeping, watching Netflix, or lifting heavy weights at the gym, glycolysis can happen whether there is oxygen or not, which are categorized into anaerobic and aerobic glycolysis.
+Whether you’re sleeping, watching Netflix, or lifting heavy weights at the gym, glycolysis can happen whether there is oxygen or not.
+This process is categorized into anaerobic and aerobic glycolysis.

 When there’s enough oxygen available during exercise, your body uses aerobic glycolysis to produce a constant supply of energy in the form of ATP (adenosine triphosphate) to your muscles.
 That’s why marathon runners and Tour de France cyclists can sustain their activities for a long time.

 But if the demand of oxygen exceeds its availability, then your body undergoes anaerobic glycolysis, which produces less ATP.